 Redecoration throughout helps to make the hall more feel brighter, fresher and more welcoming, and removal of the old heating and extraction fans in the main hall will allow for new acoustic panelling to make it an even better venue for talks, music and live performances.

 All plans are for information only and are not final, and may change as the project progresses.

 The Parochial Church Council have approved a total budget for the project of £400,000, which will be covered by a mixture of current saving, grants and fundraising.

 If you are interested in making a donation to the Hall Redevelopment project or want to help support it in other ways please email [email protected] to find out more.

-The Hall Redevelopment team will begin work immediately with the fundraiser which will include the development of a robust business plan, public and organisational consultations, needs analysis and identification of potential outcomes.
-The aim is to complete this part of the work by June 2017.
+The Hall Redevelopment team has begun work with a fundraiser which will include the development of a robust business plan, public and organisational consultations, needs analysis and identification of potential outcomes.

 Between June 2017 – June 2018 the fundraising will take place including the preparation of submissions and reports to fund raising bodies.
 This can be quite a lengthy process in waiting for confirmation of awards so a 12 month period is being allowed in our planning.

 It is hoped that work will begin on the hall in Summer 2018 once we have the necessary grants in place.